tlvince/tlvince.github.io/_posts/2010-08-14-taking-off-and-landing.md

 ---
 title: Taking off and landing
 date: 2010-08-14
-abstract: A few scribbles before, during and after the flight to Hong Kong
+description: A few scribbles before, during and after the flight to Hong Kong
 ---

 I start to write as I'm waiting for take off.
 The plane is huge: the wing spans